Content Analysis vs. Thematic Analysis: A Comprehensive Guide

 Budget

-Some content analysis software tools can be expensive, while both thematic analysis and content can often be done manually or with free or low-cost tools.
+Some content analysis software tools can be expensive, while both methods can often be done manually or with free or low-cost tools.

 the differences between content analysis and thematic analysis, and where they overlap